barotto/IBMulator/README.md

 system works, you need to use the program CUSTOMIZ.EXE.
 Both files are copyright IBM and you have to search the Internet in order to obtain them.

-### Keyboard

-You may want to select the correct keyboard mapping under the [gui] section.

-Currently valid keyboard mappings are:
-- keymaps/pc-us.map (US keyboard)
-- keymaps/pc-it.map (Italian keyboard)

-If you want to create a new mapping for your language, use one of the available files in the share/ibmulator/keymaps directory as a template.

-If you'll create one please consider sending me a copy :-)

 ### ROM set

 A ROM set can be: